Infamous Fishergate Bollard gets starring role in Preston band's music video

 The infamous Fishergate Bollard has achieved national fame as a result of being knocked over many times by wayward drivers in Preston city centre.

-But now it’s moving up in the showboz world – starring in a music video.
+But now it’s moving up in the showbiz world – starring in a music video.

 A replica of the bollard, which has its own Twitter account, took centre stage at last week’s Preston Smiles Better Awards ceremony.